debbhie/Axa-Mansard-Investment-Analysis/README.md

 # DATA SOURCE
 The dataset was obtained from AXA Mansard in PDF format.
 To make it usable for analysis, a PDF converter was used to transform the data into an Excel file.
 Since the extracted data was messy, it was cleaned and structured in Microsoft Excel before further processing.

+# TOOLS
+- Microsoft Excel: This was used for initial data loading and cleaning, transforming the raw dataset into a structured format suitable for analysis.
+- Power BI: Employed for the main analysis and data visualization, enabling the extraction of key insights through DAX measures and visual tools.

+# DATA PROCESSING
+### Data Transformation:
+Several steps were taken in Power Query (Microsoft Excel) to ensure the data was clean and well-structured:
+- Data types were standardized.
+- The first row was promoted to headers for consistency.